50 Shades Of Grey Bathroom Ideas

 18. Metro tiles are trending

 Metro tiles, the ones that look like they’ve been stolen from the London Underground, are very popular at the moment, probably because they offer a great, modern look at an affordable price.
-Get some grey metro wall tiles and you’ll have the coolest bathroom in town.
+Get some white metro wall tiles along with grey decor and you’ll have the coolest bathroom in town.

 19. The Grey-t Gatsby